erdaltoprak/erdaltoprak.com/src/pages/blog/using-venv-pyvenv-autoenv-on-macOS.md

 brew install pyenv
 ```

-Then we need to append the following in the .zshrc:
+Then, we need to append the following lines to our .zshrc file:

 ```shell
 if command -v pyenv 1>/dev/null 2>&1; then eval "$(pyenv init -)"; fi